Retaliation remains top workplace discrimination complaint

 - Review and update your policies, procedures and training regularly to reflect new laws, regulations and internal changes in your organization.

 With EEOC claims rising, organizations should make it a priority to minimize the risk of retaliation incidents.
-A good start is to develop a written anti-retaliation policy and training program that clearly demonstrates to employees what retaliation is and explains the personal, legal and financial harm it causes, while encouraging them to promptly report complaints, without fearing negative consequences.
+A good start is to implement an anti-retaliation training that clearly demonstrates to employees what retaliation is and explains the personal, legal and financial harm it causes, while encouraging them to promptly report complaints, without fearing negative consequences.